Home

 G | Am | D | G

-So go ahead use the guitar chord chart, memorize and learn each chord so that it is a automatic reflex you can use without thinking.
+So go ahead use the free printable guitar chord chart, memorize and learn each basic guitar chord so that it is an automatic reflex you can use without thinking.

 Be patient with yourself.
 I've found what seems to be impossible is possible if you take your movements very slow and relaxed at first and then speed up slowly until they are a lightening fast reflex.

-Have a great time with these, only the very beginning. this may seem very simple but remember, hundreds of hits songs where made from only three chords.
+Have a great time with these, This is only the very beginning.
+These may seem very simple but remember, hundreds of hits songs were made from only three chords.

 1. Guitar finger exercises.
 Fast easy exercises to build strong hands.
 A major step towards guitar mastery of smooth accurate chord changes.